Skip to main content

 #

-17.1 Kernel Configuration (Manual Compilation Required)
+17.1 Kernel Configuration (Manual Compile Required)

 #

-If you manually compile kernel, MUST enable following options (Note: MUST compile into kernel <*> i.e. =y, cannot be module <M>):
+If manually compiling, MUST enable: (Note: MUST compile into kernel <*> i.e. =y, NOT module <M>)

 Device Drivers --->